Range Operation Employees Receive Awards during Engineer Symposium

 FORT LIBERTY, N.C. – Range Operations helped make the Engineer Symposium a success.
-The 27th Engineer Battalion Commander recognized four Range Operators for their efforts and support during the exercise held in December 2023.
+The 27th Engineer Battalion Commander recognized four Range Operators for their efforts and support during the exercise held on December 11, 2023.

 The Engineer Symposium included the Sandhills Breaching Project, which began the Army’s initiative to modernize and autonomize its combat breaching systems.
 Lt.
 Col. French Pope awarded Robert Havens, Jim Horiski, Darin Burns, and Bryan Reed Army Civilian Service Achievement Medals for scheduling and assisting the symposium at Maurey Drop Zone.